top of page

 What Happens When We Stop Judging Ourselves?

-Shame, guilt, and harsh self-talk are among the deepest wounds we carry in recovery—especially for those of us healing from codependency, addiction, people-pleasing, or control.
-We’re so quick to look back and say, “Why did I stay so long?” or “How could I have been so reactive?”
+Shame, guilt, and harsh self-talk are among the deepest wounds we carry in recovery.
+This is especially true for those of us healing from codependency, addiction, people-pleasing, or control.
+We’re quick to look back and ask, “Why did I stay so long?” or “How could I have been so reactive?”

-This isn’t about excusing harmful behavior or spiritually bypassing the work.
-It's about creating space—space to look honestly at the past while anchoring ourselves in love and compassion.
+This isn't about excusing harmful behavior or using spiritual bypassing to deflect responsibility.
+Instead, it’s about creating space—space to look at the past honestly while anchoring ourselves in love and compassion.

 When you say “of course” with tenderness, you affirm:

-In spiritual terms, it’s a tool that brings the fragmented parts of yourself back into wholeness.
+In spiritual terms, it’s a tool that helps bring fragmented parts of yourself back into wholeness.
 You’re no longer splintered by self-blame.
 You’re choosing to remember who you are: worthy, lovable, and enough.

 From Inner Critic to Inner Ally